 The CPCS provides the opportunity for community pharmacy to play a bigger role than ever within the urgent care system.

-Download and listen to this slide set produced by Chris Kerry, our CPCS implementation manager for Derbyshire/Derby.
+Download and listen to this slide set produced by Chris Kerry, GP Referral to CPCS Implementation and Support Manager for Derbyshire/Derby.
 It outlines some key points for you and your team regarding CPCS roll out.

 As the number of GP CPCS referrals increase across Derbyshire/Derby, we have developed a Top tips for Community Pharmacy to effectively implement and deliver GP-CPCS referrals.
 Click on the link below to access the information:

 Top tips for community pharmacy to effectively implement and deliver GP-CPCS referrals

 Community pharmacy advanced service specification: NHS Community Pharmacist Consultation Service Version 3 published, available by clicking the link below